-Prerequisite: DVMA 0092; or ACT Math 19+; or COMPASS 40+ Algebra and DVEN 0092; or ACT English 18+; or COMPASS 68+ English.
+Prerequisite: MATH 0099; or ACT Math 19+; or COMPASS Algebra 40+; or Accuplacer College-Level Math 45+ and ENGL 0099; or ACT English 18+; or COMPASS English 68+; or Accuplacer Sentence Skills 86+.
 The nature of economics, economic concepts and institutions, monetary theory, national income theory, financing of business, population problems and economic stability.